bamcis-io/AWSLambda.Common/README.md

        "HostId":"8cLeGAmw098X5cv4Zkwcmo8vvZa3eH3eKxsPzbB9wrR+YstdA6Knx4Ip8EXAMPLE"
     }

+#### Kinesis Firehose Events

+Provides classes for accepting events in a Lambda function originating from a Kinesis Firehose Transformation.
+There are two major categories of records in a Kinesis Firehose, records originating from a Kinesis Stream and all of the others.
+The Kinesis Stream records has an additional property in the record `KinesisRecordMetadata`.
+For those types of events configure your entrypoint like this:

+    public KinesisFirehoseTransformResponse Entrypoint(KinesisFirehoseEvent<KinesisFirehoseKinesisStreamRecord> firehoseEvent, ILambdaContext context)

+For all of the other types of events configure your entrypoint like this:

+	 public KinesisFirehoseTransformResponse Entrypoint(KinesisFirehoseEvent firehoseEvent, ILambdaContext context)

+This defaults the records in the `firehoseEvent` object to be of type `KinesisFirehoseRecord`.

+After performing the transform return a 'KinesisFirehoseTransformResponse' constructed with an `IEnumerable<KinesisFirehoseTranformationRecord>`.
+Each `KinesisFirehoseTranformationRecord` represents the transform of a single `KinesisFirehoseRecord`.
+An overall example of a Lambda function tranformation might look like the following.
+This transformation takes JSON data in a Kinesis Stream and converts it to CSV.

+    public KinesisFirehoseTransformResponse Exec(KinesisFirehoseEvent request, ILambdaContext context)
+    {
+        List<KinesisFirehoseTransformedRecord> TransformedRecords = new List<KinesisFirehoseTransformedRecord>();

+        foreach (KinesisFirehoseRecord Record in request.Records)
+        {
+            try
+            {
+                string Data = Record.DecodeData();
+                JObject Obj = JObject.Parse(Data);
+                string Row = Convert.ToBase64String(Encoding.UTF8.GetBytes(String.Join("|", Obj.ToObject<Dictionary<string, string>>().Select(x => x.Value)) + "\n"));

+                KinesisFirehoseTransformedRecord Transform = new KinesisFirehoseTransformedRecord(Record.RecordId, Row, TransformationResultStatus.OK);
+                TransformedRecords.Add(Transform);
+            }
+            catch (Exception e)
+            {
+                KinesisFirehoseTransformedRecord Transform = new KinesisFirehoseTransformedRecord(Record.RecordId, Record.Data, TransformationResultStatus.PROCESSING_FAILED);
+                TransformedRecords.Add(Transform);
+            }
+        }

+        return new KinesisFirehoseTransformResponse(TransformedRecords);
+    }

 ### Custom Resource Handler

 In addition to the classes for serializing the custom resource requests and responses, there are classes that support aiding